ONIGIRIIII/Vancouver-City-FC-Case-Study/README.md

 ### SOLUTION 2: Stadium Utilization from Concerts & Events

 #### Strategic Approach
-Transform the stadium from a 25-day venue to a 100+ day entertainment destination while protecting the pitch.
+Transform the stadium from a 25 day venue to a 100+ day entertainment destination while protecting the pitch.

 #### Implementation Details